 Different traits make each sex naturally suited for specific types of work, though with proper training, either can excel in nearly any role.

 • Protection & Law Enforcement: Males are frequently chosen for police, military, and personal protection work.
 Their larger size, imposing presence, and assertive nature make them natural guardians.
-Females are also excellent protectors, but males often have a slight edge in roles requiring sheer physical strength.

 • Agility & Obedience Sports: Females often shine in activities that require speed, precision, and a high degree of focus.
 Their smaller, more agile build is a physical asset in agility, while their eagerness to please makes them strong competitors in obedience trials.